Tennessee Labor Laws Guide

 Yet, only state offices remain closed during said holidays.

-Jury duty is a civic obligation of each US citizen to serve as a juror on a criminal or civil trial.
+Jury duty leave — jury duty is a civic obligation of each US citizen to serve as a juror on a criminal or civil trial.

-What’s more, employees receive the usual compensation for the period of absence due to jury duty service.
-But, an employer is likewise allowed to deduct the fees or compensation that the employee receives for such service.
+Moreover, employees receive the usual compensation for the period of absence due to jury duty service.
+However, an employer can also deduct the fees or compensation the employee receives for such service.

-Finally, employers with less than 5 employees are not supposed to compensate the juror for the jury service.
+Finally, employers with less than 5 employees aren’t supposed to compensate the juror for the jury service.

-Each person who has the right to vote must be granted “a reasonable period of time”, with pay, not exceeding 3 hours, for the purpose of voting.
+Voting leave — each person with the right to vote must be granted a voting leave, with pay, not exceeding 3 hours, for voting.

-Still, if an employee’s work shift begins 3 or more hours after the opening of the polls or ends 3 or more hours before the closing of the polls, then such employee is not eligible for a voting leave of absence.
+Still, if an employee’s work shift begins 3 or more hours after the opening of the polls or ends 3 or more hours before the closing of the polls, then such employee isn’t eligible for a voting leave of absence.

-Such leave is taken in case an immediate family member has passed away.
+Bereavement leave — taken in case an immediate family member passes away.

-However, an employee must have accrued sick leave days to be able to earn a bereavement leave of absence.
+However, an employee must have accrued sick leave days to earn a bereavement leave of absence.

-Apart from getting 3 days of bereavement leave, an eligible employee may use additional 2 days of sick leave in the event of a death in a family.
+Apart from getting 3 days of bereavement leave, an eligible employee may use an additional 2 days of sick leave in the event of a death in the family.

-Any full-time, regular employee may receive a paid leave of absence for the purpose of gaining education or training related to the needs of the agency.
+Educational leave — any full-time, regular public employee may receive a paid leave of absence to gain education or training related to the agency's needs.

 Eligible employees may receive 75% of their regular salary during the period of education or training.